Spotted garden eel: Distribution and habitat

 The spotted garden eel is widespread throughout the tropical and subtropical waters of the Indo-Pacific from the eastern coasts of Africa including the Red Sea to Polynesia, and south from Japan to New Caledonia.

 It lives exclusively in variously sized colonies on sandy bottoms that are exposed to currents, at depths from 15 to 45 meters.
 It digs a burrow from which emerges about a third of its body pointing their mouths towards the underwater current to catch drifting food.

 Biology

 As in other heteroconger species, individuals rarely leave their burrow once it is finished, but will move burrows closer together during breeding season until contact between partners is possible.
 Fertilized eggs and juveniles have a planktonic period before reaching sufficient size to start living in the substrate.

+Behavior

+Plankton in ocean currents that drift are taken by the spotted garden eels.
+Feeding rates increased linearly with prey density; however, feeding rates didn't show a linear relationship with flow speed and decreased at 0.25 m/s -1.